claritylab/lucida/tools/README.md

 # Tools (Dependencies)

-This directory contains common tools that are used by micro-services, so please install all of them before compiling any micro-service.
+This directory contains common tools that are used by Lucida micro-services, so please install all of them before compiling any micro-service.

 ## Install